JannieI/canvas-workstation-V3/src/app/roadmap.md

     - consider Ctrl-X = CUT = Delete current and Copy it.
 Can for example use the Del Form to confirm - do we need a confirmation ?
     - container: consider 100% height / width option => fills parent div element.
     - consider Shift-Delete = needs no confirmation - good idea?
+    - consider selection of geo data on a map using a polygon - maybe via a 3rd party package

     Treeview: